Ariel2400/AP2-Ex2/README.md

            2) for user story 2 send an http post request to: "http://127.0.0.1:8080/" and add json object as argument. please decode the json in this format: {'algo_type': <algorithm Type>, 'reg_csv': <path1> , 'irreg_csv': <path2>}
-                   - <algorithm type> is a string who represnt the algorithm type we'll run use to detect the anomalies, choose between LinearAlgorithm and HybridAlgorithm.
+                   - <algorithm type> is a string who represnt the algorithm type we'll run use to detect the anomalies, choose between hybrid and regression.
                    - <path1> is a path to a correct csv file without anomalies.
                    - <path2> is a path ao a csv file that might contains anomalies. the post request will return a json object represnt the anomalies at the file.